Ben Green (cricketer)

 Benjamin George Frederick Green (born 28 September 1997) is an English cricketer who plays for Somerset County Cricket Club.
 He is a right-arm fast-medium pace bowler who also bats right-handed.
 He progressed through the Devon age group system before being offered a first team contract during the 2016 season.
 On 29 July 2016 he made his Twenty20 debut for Somerset against Hampshire in the 2016 NatWest t20 Blast.

 On 3 August 2016, Green signed a three-year professional contract with Somerset.
 He made his List A debut for Somerset in the 2018 Royal London One-Day Cup on 29 May 2018.
 He made his first-class debut for Somerset in the 2018 County Championship on 4 September 2018.

 In June 2022, in the 2022 T20 Blast, Green took his first five-wicket haul in Twenty20 cricket, with 5/29 against Glamorgan.

 Green struck 157 against Durham, in the Royal London Cup on 10 August 2022.
 His innings included 12 sixes and 10 fours.
-His maiden hundred in the competition came from 58 deliveries (of which the second fifty was hit from just 14 deliveries).
+His maiden hundred in the competition came from 58 deliveries (of which the second 50 was hit from just 14 deliveries).
 His team still lost the game.

+On 18 April 2024, Green joined Leicestershire on a short-term loan deal.
+In August 2024, Green returned to Leicestershire for a third loan spell for their remaining County Championship fixtures.
+In March 2025, he rejoined Leicestershire on loan once again for the first seven matches of that year's County Championship season, his loan deal was extended for a further two matches.
+In August 2025, he signed a two year deal with the club.